Legendary antifascist - resistant, deportee, partisan, "Silver Star" award

 The next morning at dawn, on the first of September 1942, he is arrested by the Gestapo in his family home.
 He is transferred to the Villa Conter, in Diekirch, for a first interrogation.

 The same night he is transferred to the Grund prison, in Luxembourg city, where he is submitted to a first “tough” interrogation.
-About fifty to sixty strikers are in the same prisons, after the arrest of the main organizers.
 Between 50 and 60 strikers are emprisoned in the same prison, after the arrests of the organizers of the general strike.
 Twentyfour strikers are executed to set an example.

 The long voyage